AxdeKlerk/Searchlight-Promotions-2/README.md

 In a panic I messaged my my course Facilitator.
 While I waited for a reply I copied all my code to a *Word* Doc and then merged the two branches.
 I also open a new code space with my copied code as a fail-safe.
 The merge seemed to have worked, but in fear of it happening again I continued with my new code space and committed everything again.

 **Lesson learnt - commit and sync before doing anything else!**

+The following other bugs were identified and resolved (in no particular order)
+ + Carousel images weren't loading smoothly - a closing div was incorrectly positioned,
+ + Carousel images taking a long time to load - compressed image files,
+ + Scaling was not responsive - changed media query breakpoints inline with BootStraps breakpopints,
+ + Margins not aligning - added offsets
+ +

 ## 9. Testing and Deployment